Published August 2020

 Normal superphosphate or single superphosphate (NSP, SSP) is used solely as a fertilizer material.
 NSP can be used with most crops and is applied during the planting season.
 NSP is a solid phosphate fertilizer material that is produced from phosphate rock and sulfuric acid (H2SO4).

 Concentrated or triple superphosphate (CSP, TSP) is used exclusively as a fertilizer material.
-TSP is a solid single-nutrient phosphate fertilizer material produced from phosphate rock and phosphoric acid.
-TSP typically contains 44–46% anhydrous phosphoric acid (P2O5), more than twice the P2O5 content of normal superphosphate.
+TSP is a solid singlenutrient phosphate fertilizer material produced from phosphate rock and phosphoric acid.
+TSP typically contains 44%-46% anhydrous phosphoric acid (P2O5), more than twice the P2O5 content of normal superphosphate.
 It is applied mainly in areas where plants are grown in soils that have a low concentration of phosphorus, which is important for root development.

 The following pie charts show world consumption of normal and triple superphosphate in 2020:

-The largest consumer of NSP in 2020 is Central and South America, followed by mainland China and Southwest Asia.
-The world market for NSP contracted by about -2.8% per year between 2015 and 2020 and future growth will be minimal, as it continues to lose market share to higher-analysis phosphates.
+The largest consumer of NSP in 2023 is Central and South America, followed by South Asia and mainland China.
+The world market for NSP did not grow between 2018 and 2023, and it lost market share to higher-analysis phosphates; future growth is projected to be minimal.
 NSP has a relatively low nutrient analysis and generally poor physical properties; thus, its large-scale use tends to be restricted to developing regions that have phosphate rock resources that are not particularly suitable feed for the more sophisticated chemical processes involved in producing phosphoric acid and ammonium phosphate.

 For more detailed information, see the table of contents, shown below.